spyesx/mac_setup/install/web_development/letsencrypt/readme.md

 4. Still not good?

-Then you have to look for a cache between the server and the browser.
-Or... force reload Apache as it happened to me twice.
+Then Apache is not using the conf file you read.
+So reload Apache `systemctl reload apache2`.